The Black Death: Brink of the Apocalypse

 People in England were aware of the terrible events on the Continent but believed they had been spared because of their greater devotion to God.
 It didn't take long for such illusions to be shattered and as the plague ravaged the countryside people fled to the towns and cities, as it ravaged the towns and cities they fled back to the countryside, everywhere taking the disease with them.
 By September it had reached London which with a population of more than a 100,000 people crammed into tiny houses with little ventilation and raw sewerage running down its streets saw the contagion kill at a rate even faster than that seen on the Continent.
 Indeed, so many people were killed in such a short space of time that mass burial pits were dug at Spitalfields for the hasty disposal of the bodies.

-It was traditional for the dead to be buried with their feet facing east and towards Jerusalem so that they could stand before God at the moment of Last Judgement.
+It was traditional for the dead to be buried with their feet facing east and towards Jerusalem so that they could stand before God at the Last Judgement.
 Now they were just tossed pell-mell and without ceremony into a pit, some with breath still in their body.

-Just as elsewhere people in England believed that the pestilence was the result of putrid air dispersed across the country by a vengeful God and as a consequence it appeared self-evident that the foul smells that resulted from it needed to be removed.
+Just as elsewhere people in England believed that the pestilence was the result of putrid air dispersed across the country by a vengeful God and therefore it appeared self-evident that the foul smells that resulted from it needed to be removed.
 At the height of the Black Death King Edward III wrote to the Lord Mayor of London: "Cause the human faeces and other filth lying in the streets and lanes of the city to be removed with all speed to places far distant, so that no greater mortality may be caused by such smells."

-The Town Council was forced to regretfully inform the King that this could not be done as all of the street cleaners were already dead.
+The Town Council was forced to regretfully inform the King that this could not be done as all the street cleaners were already dead.

 In London the impact of the plague was as great as it had been anywhere in Europe.
 In just a few months more than 50,000 had died including two ex-Chancellors, three previous Archbishops of Canterbury, the Abbot of Westminster, and 27 of his monks.
 Indeed, the priesthood was so decimated that the Bishop of Bath and Wells ordered that women be permitted to provide sacraments to the dying before he too succumbed to the disease.

-From London the Great Pestilence soon spread north with the worst hit areas being those with ports who had trade with the Continent, the southern counties and East Anglia.
+From London the Great Pestilence soon spread north with the worst hit areas being those with ports who had trade with the Continent, the southern counties, and East Anglia.
 Some of the more isolated counties away from the main routes of communication and travel fared less badly but there was no region that remained unaffected.
 Everywhere in the country farms lay abandoned, crops uncultivated, and livestock lay dead in the fields.
 In some places villages simply ceased to exist and entire regions were effectively depopulated.

-A Scottish Army which had crossed the border with the intention of taking advantage of the Auld Enemy's distress was forced to abandon its invasion when it too came down with the sickness, retreating back into Scotland and taking the disease with it.
+A Scottish Army which had crossed the border with the intention of taking advantage of the Auld Enemy's distress was forced to abandon its invasion when it too came down with the sickness, retreating into Scotland and taking the disease with it.